hearmeneigh/fchat-rising/README.md

 1. **Automatic ad posting** repeatedly posts and rotates ads on selected channels.
 1. **Link previews** popup shows a preview of an image / video when you hover your mouse over a link.
 1. **Caching** speeds up profile loads and other actions.
+1. **Smart filters** let you choose what kind of ads and posts you see in the chat.

 ### More Detailed Differences